speechbrain/speechbrain/recipes/ESC50/interpret/README.md

 Note also that `add_wham_noise` should be set to `False`.

 Another thing to note is that if you use `--overlap_type LJSpeech`, you would need to specify the path via the variable `ljspeech_path`.
-If the LJSpeech dataset is not already downloaded, the code will automatically download it.
+If the LJSpeech dataset is not already downloaded on the path you specify, the code will automatically download it, and use the downloaded data.

 ### In distribution (ID) tests